Mutual assured destruction: Theory

 Under MAD, each side has enough nuclear weaponry to destroy the other side.
 Either side, if attacked for any reason by the other, would retaliate with equal or greater force.
 The expected result is an immediate, irreversible escalation of hostilities resulting in both combatants' mutual, total, and assured destruction.
 The doctrine requires that neither side construct shelters on a massive scale.
 If one side constructed a similar system of shelters, it would violate the MAD doctrine and destabilize the situation, because it would have less to fear from a second strike.
 The same principle is invoked against missile defense.

 The doctrine further assumes that neither side will dare to launch a first strike because the other side would launch on warning (also called fail-deadly) or with surviving forces (a second strike), resulting in unacceptable losses for both parties.
 The payoff of the MAD doctrine was and still is expected to be a tense but stable global peace.
 However, many have argued that mutually assured destruction is unable to deter conventional war that could later escalate.
 Emerging domains of cyber-espionage, proxy-state conflict, and high-speed missiles threaten to circumvent MAD as a deterrent strategy.

 The primary application of this doctrine started during the Cold War (1940s to 1991), in which MAD was seen as helping to prevent any direct full-scale conflicts between the United States and the Soviet Union while they engaged in smaller proxy wars around the world.
-It was also responsible for the arms race, as both nations struggled to keep nuclear parity, or at least retain second-strike capability.
+MAD was also responsible for the arms race, as both nations struggled to keep nuclear parity, or at least retain second-strike capability.
 Although the Cold War ended in the early 1990s, the MAD doctrine continues to be applied.

 Proponents of MAD as part of the US and USSR strategic doctrine believed that nuclear war could best be prevented if neither side could expect to survive a full-scale nuclear exchange as a functioning state.
 Since the credibility of the threat is critical to such assurance, each side had to invest substantial capital in their nuclear arsenals even if they were not intended for use.
 In addition, neither side could be expected or allowed to adequately defend itself against the other's nuclear missiles.
 This led both to the hardening and diversification of nuclear delivery systems (such as nuclear missile silos, ballistic missile submarines, and nuclear bombers kept at fail-safe points) and to the Anti-Ballistic Missile Treaty.

 This MAD scenario is often referred to as rational nuclear deterrence.